kmcgillivray/kmcgillivray.github.io/about/index.md

 I never knew you could love a beverage until I met Alex.
 In 2010, she would make tea while we worked on homework, and just like programming, that planted a seed that would quickly grow into a wild enthusiasm.

-<p data-pullquote='"Strangely enough humanity has so far met in the teacup." —Okakura Kakuzo, the Book of Tea'></p>

 On January 5th, 2011, I spend my first day studying abroad in Liverpool.
 Due to my jet lag, I woke up around 3:30 AM, and I was starving.
 I had no food, so I wandered down the security room by the entrance to my campus, and I asked the security guards, Geoff and Malcolm, if they knew of any places nearby that were open where I could find breakfast or anything edible.

 Of course, nothing was open, but they had me come in and they made me tea and gave me some biscuits.
 Maybe it was my need for sustenance, or maybe it was my pre-existing dedication to embracing all things British, or maybe it was some kind of symbol to do with survival and care across cultures, but I'll never forget that cup of tea.
 At that moment, my curiosity and desire to learn more about tea grew even more.

-On February 1st, 2015, my flight out of San Francisco was cancelled.
+Four years later, on February 1st, 2015, my flight out of San Francisco was cancelled.
 I used my extra time in the city to go to [Samovar](http://www.samovartea.com), the famous Bay Area tea house.
 I already loved tea, but when I drank the gyokuro tea at Samovar, a [whole world of tea](http://teaguide.co) I didn't know existed opened up.
 Before Samovar, after Samovar.

+>"Strangely enough humanity has so far met in the teacup."
+>
+>—Okakura Kakuzo, the Book of Tea

 ---